-WPT’s key collaborators in the effort will be the North Sulawesi Provincial Department for Conservation of Natural Resources (BKSDA), Marine Police, Local Police, Tasikoki Wildlife Rescue Centre and Pusat Informasi Sampiri (PIS).
-A multi-faceted strategy aims to stop the initial movement of birds off the islands and secondarily curb onward travel for birds intercepted at the port in Manado, a main shipping hub.
-Confiscated birds, usually smuggled in plastic bottles, need immediate veterinary attention and will be triaged at holding aviaries.
-This approach streamlines their release, eliminating the need for prolonged quarantine at Tasikoki WRC and expediting their return to the wild.
-To track potential recurrence of trapping, birds intercepted from trade will be ringed for identification.
-In the second phase of this project, WPT’s team plans to include international ports in the Philippines, which will address the global trade of this species.
+Illegal trafficking has greatly diminished wild Red-and-blue Lory populations.
+World Parrot Trust is working with in-country colleagues and partners such as the North Sulawesi Provincial Department for Conservation of Natural Resources (BKSDA), Marine Police, Local Police, Tasikoki Wildlife Rescue Centre (TWRC) and Pusat Informasi Sampiri (PIS) to help stop trafficking.
+A multi-faceted strategy aims to stop the initial movement of birds off the islands and curb onward travel for birds intercepted at the port in Manado, a main shipping hub.
+Confiscated birds, usually smuggled in plastic bottles, need immediate veterinary attention and are triaged at holding aviaries.
+This approach streamlines their release, eliminating the need for prolonged quarantine at Tasikoki WRC to speed up their return to the wild.
+To track potential recurrence of trapping, birds intercepted from trade are ringed for identification.
+In the second phase of the project, WPT’s team plans to include international ports in the Philippines, which will address the global trade of this species.

 IUCN/CITES Status: Endangered / Appendix I